oasis-tcs/openc2-ap-pf/oc2pf.md

 * MAY respond with the 500 status code.

 ### 2.3.2 Deny
-'Deny' can be treated as the mathematical complement to 'allow'.
-With the exception of the additional 'drop_process' Argument, the Targets, Specifiers, Arguments and corresponding Responses are identical to the six 'allow' Commands.
-Table 2.3-2, Command Arguments Matrix, summarizes the Command Arguments that apply to all Commands consisting of the 'deny' Action and valid Target types.
+Deny can be treated as the mathematical complement to allow.
+With the exception of the additional drop_process Argument, the Targets, Specifiers, Arguments and corresponding Responses are identical to the six allow Commands.
+Table 2.3-2, Command Arguments Matrix, summarizes the Command Arguments that apply to all Commands consisting of the deny Action and valid Target types.

 Upon receipt of a 'deny [target]' Command with an Argument that is not supported by the Actuator, PF Consumers: